New Year's Eve Live

 Anderson Cooper has been hosting New Year's Eve Live since 2002.
-From 2007 to 2017, comedian Kathy Griffin was Cooper's co-host, providing bawdy comic relief; Griffin was dismissed from the program and CNN in May 2017.
-Griffin was replaced by Andy Cohen beginning with the 2017–18 edition.
+From 2007 to 2017, comedian Kathy Griffin was Cooper's co-host, providing bawdy comic relief; Griffin was dismissed from the program and CNN in May 2017, and replaced by Andy Cohen beginning with the 2017–18 edition.
 The program has become known for its sometimes raucous and controversial moments.

 Overview

 On December 31, 2001, Miles O'Brien hosted informal, news-based coverage of New Year's Eve celebrations in Times Square.
 CNN correspondents provided reports of the festivities from the crowd, including the swearing in of incoming New York City mayor, Michael Bloomberg.

 In 2002, Anderson Cooper took over as host from Times Square.
 He had volunteered to host New Year's coverage in response to his own personal ambivalence on the holiday.

-The program was initially only 30 minutes long, beginning at 11:30 PM Eastern until shortly after the conclusion of the ball drop.
-The runtime was expanded to 90 minutes beginning in 2003, and was extended several times in the following years.
-As of 2022, the program runs from 8 PM until just after 1 AM Eastern, with the last half hour focusing on festivities in the Central Time Zone.
-This was in contrast with other nationally broadcast New Year's Eve programs until 2017, when ABC's New Year's Rockin' Eve started observing a Central countdown.
-The Pacific Time Zone is covered only by tape-delaying the East Coast event coverage, and there is no coverage or countdown for the Mountain Time Zone.
 In addition to Times Square, the program has frequently broadcast from Nashville, Memphis, New Orleans, and Key West, where Gary Marion (a drag queen who performs as "Sushi") rides a ruby shoe down to ring in the new year.

-Guest correspondents over the years include Don Lemon, Poppy Harlow, Ed Henry, John Zarrella, and Gary Tuchman, the last of whom typically serves as a roving reporter covering various smaller or more eccentric New Year's celebrations (in recent years alongside his daughter Lindsay Tuchman).
-In recent years, musical performances inside Times Square and in other places have been shown.

 On May 31, 2017, CNN cut its ties with Griffin after she had posted a photo depicting her holding a mock severed head of U.S. president Donald Trump.
 A CNN spokesperson described her photo as "disgusting and offensive", while Cooper himself condemned the photo by stating that it was "clearly disgusting and completely inappropriate".
 On October 11, 2017, Andy Cohen was announced as Griffin's replacement.

+Guest correspondents over the years include Don Lemon, Poppy Harlow, Ed Henry, John Zarrella, and Gary Tuchman—who usually is assigned to smaller or more eccentric New Year's celebrations.
+In recent years, musical performances inside Times Square and in other places have been shown.

+The program was initially only 30 minutes long, beginning at 11:30 p.m.
+ET until shortly after the conclusion of the ball drop.
+The runtime was expanded to 90 minutes beginning in 2003, and was extended several times in the following years.
+As of 2022, the program ran from 8 p.m. until just after 1 a.m.
+ET, with the last half hour focusing on festivities in the Central Time Zone (most often New Orleans and/or Nashville).
+This was in contrast with other nationally broadcast New Year's Eve programs until 2017, when ABC's New Year's Rockin' Eve started broadcasting a Central Time countdown from New Orleans.

+Beginning in 2023, the special added coverage of celebrations from the Mountain Time Zone (extending its runtime to just after 2 a.m.
+ET), anchored by Tuchman and his daughter Lindsay.
+The Pacific Time Zone does not receive live coverage during the special, with a tape-delayed encore of the 11:00 p.m. hour from Times Square shown at this time.